MitocGroup/www/QA Regulations.md

 - **Performance testing** that includes:

-*Load testing* – check system behavior for normal and expected peak load
+- **Load testing** – check system behavior for normal and expected peak load

-*Stress testing* – determine critical load after which the system breaks down
+- **Stress testing** – determine critical load after which the system breaks down

 - **Security testing** – ensure the solution has a sufficient protection level.

-- **Cross-browser testing**/cross-platform testing – check that the
+- **Cross-browser testing/cross-platform testing** – check that the
 software works smoothly on different browsers (Chrome, Mozilla, Safari) or platforms (Android, iOS, Windows Phone).
 This is especially important for web and hybrid apps.